nathanshelly/.files/gui/apps/README.md

 # apps

-Brewfile for casks & settings/keybindings files for various apps (primarily native).
+A [Brewfile](https://thoughtbot.com/blog/brewfile-a-gemfile-but-for-homebrew) for easy installation of all GUI apps I use (Homebrew calls them casks).

+Settings/keybindings files for to configure a subset of those apps.

 ## [Brewfile](./Brewfile)

 Lists the casks (desktop apps) to install via Homebrew.
-See additional context on Brewfiles in [`$DOTFILES/Brewfile`](../Brewfile).

 ## List of apps